Your Privacy is protected.

 If you have any of the following symptoms, there is good chance that your bacteria levels in your gut are tipped more toward the pathogenic side.
 Unless changes with diet, gut bacteria, infections, and stress are changed, symptoms tend to get worse over time!

 - Constipation or not having a bowel movement at least once per day

 - Stomach pain

 - Any active gut infection

 Pathogenic bacteria include bacterial infections (e.g., H.pylori), parasites (e.g., C.difficile), and infections.
-Pathogenic bacteria can produce the following:
+They can produce the following:

-- Toxins—These toxins include mycotoxins, endotoxins, or various biotoxins produced by infections.
-These infections disrupt peristalsis, which can cause bowel movements to take longer.
-This can cause the body to reabsorb a lot of toxins from the bowel, causing autointoxication.
+These toxins include mycotoxins, endotoxins, or various biotoxins produced by infections.
+These infections disrupt peristalsis, which can cause bowel movements to take longer and can cause the body to reabsorb a lot of toxins from the bowel, resulting to autointoxication.